dca-doherty/VASCO-Replication/README.md

 ### earth_shadow_validation.py

-Classifies each VASCO transient by whether its sky position falls inside Earth's geometric shadow at geostationary orbit altitude.
+Classifies each VASCO transient by whether its sky position falls inside Earth's geometric shadow at geosynchronous orbit altitude.
 Objects inside the shadow cannot reflect sunlight, so a deficit of transients in the shadow region has implications for what the transients physically are.

 The script calculates the Sun position for each observation time using standard astronomical algorithms, computes the anti-sun point (shadow center), and measures the angular distance from each transient to the shadow center.
 Transients within the shadow radius at GEO altitude (approximately 8.5 degrees) are flagged.